yanone/Yanone-GlyphsApp-Scripts/Contextual Kerning/README.md

 # Proof of Concept: Contextual Kerning Mode for Glyphs 3

+Makeshift scriptlets to edit contextual kerning in Glyphs.app and save that into the `kern` feature.

 `Warning: Code is in ALPHA stage quality.
 Backup your font before playing with it.`

-Makeshift scriptlets to edit contextual kerning in Glyphs.app and save that into the `kern` feature.
+## Why does this exist?

+No present-day font editor has a user interface to define contextual kerning.
+You can define normal kerning between two glyphs, akin to `pos a b -10`, but you can’t even have multiple kerning classes per glyph so that glyphs can perform differently in different situations, and neither can you define contextual kerning.
+These scriptlets solve the latter problem.

+Contextual kerning in its simplest form is kerning applied to a single kerning pair, *but only if followed by another glyph* (the context).
+In feature code, this is expressed as `pos a' b c -10`.

+## Current implementation

-Currently, the first middle position of a 3-glyph-sequence is processed equivalent to `pos a' b c -10;`, leaving the pre-context empty and setting the post-context to just the first glyph after the active kerning pair (cursor).
+The first inner position of a 3-glyph-sequence is processed equivalent to `pos a' b c -10`, leaving the pre-context empty and setting the post-context to just the first glyph after the active kerning pair (cursor).
 Other pre and post contexts are thinkable but currently unsupported for lack of a user interface.

 Both `LTR` and `RTL` directions are processed.
-In case of `RTL`, `IgnoreMarks` is added to the final feature code, just FYI.
+In case of `RTL`, `IgnoreMarks` is also added to the final feature code, just FYI.

-Kerning classes are used when present.
-The kerning classes of the glyph side pointing towards the cursor is used.
+Kerning classes are used to identify the sequence when present.
+The kerning classes of the glyph side that’s pointing towards the cursor is used.
 This currently prevents contextual kerning exceptions, again for the lack of a user interface.

-## How it works
+## How it works under the hood

 Glyphs has only one dictionary to store kerning and no facility to process contextual kerning.